dylanrush/categorical-sectional/readme.md

 There are two sections:

-##### pwm

-Contains the airport name and wiring information.
-The first number is the wire controlling the red LED, then the green LED, and finally the blue LED.

-These wire numbers refer to the **physical** board number on the Raspberry pie.

-So for KRNT (Renton), the wire leading to the Red LED would be wired to the GPIO board at pin 3\.
-The Blue LED would be wired to pin 5, and the green LED wire would be wired to pin 7.

-_NOTE:_ The "pwm" section is used by both the normal LEDs and the pulse width controlled LEDs.

 ##### ws2801

-This section contains the information required to control a strand of WS2801 lights.
+This section contains the information required to control a strand of WS2801 OR WS281x led strips.

-Once again, this starts with an airport or weather station identifier.
+This starts with an airport or weather station identifier.

 Next to contains a "neopixel" identifier.
 This is the order of the light on the strand.